3 Reasons You Shouldn’t Smoke Before Surgery

 Smokers have an increased risk of breathing issues during surgery (while under anesthesia) and after surgery, such as coughing, wheezing, and low oxygen levels.
 They’re also more likely to develop pneumonia or lung infections.

-Dr. Baotram Tran takes a personalized approach at Tran Plastic Surgery, ensuring you understand the steps needed for a successful surgery.
+Dr. Baotram Tran takes a personalized approach, ensuring you understand the steps needed for a successful surgery.
 Schedule your appointment by calling 954-499-4954 now.